 Your rank will also be hidden if you’re inactive for 14 days.
 This will return once you’ve played your first match back.
 Your rank will not decay if you go away longer than two weeks either.

-At the start of a new season, it’ll only take you three games to get a rank, but be aware: your MMR from the previous rank will be taken into account, so expect a “conservative placement” at first where you can work your way back up the ranks.
+At the start of a new Act, it’ll only take you five games to get a rank, but be aware: your MMR from the previous rank will be taken into account, so expect a “conservative placement” at first where you can work your way back up the ranks.
 In other words, expect to be placed a few tiers below where you were in the previous act.

 What are Valorant acts?